 Zack joined Watsi on November 25th, 2013.
 Five years ago, Zack became the 899th member to automatically support a new Watsi patient every month.
-Since then, 5,055 more people have become monthly donors!
-Zack's most recent donation traveled 8,500 miles to support Monica, a greengrocer and mother of four from Kenya, to fund mobility-restoring ankle surgery to repair a fracture.
+Since then, 5,559 more people have become monthly donors!
+Zack's most recent donation traveled 8,300 miles to support Khin, a university student from Burma, to fund cardiac surgery.

 Monica is a greengrocer from Kenya.
 She is a mother of four aged between three and eight.
 She separated with his husband and now she lives with her four children in a single room rental house.
 Monica depends mostly on her daily work for food and saves a little to pay bills at the end of the month.
 Her low socioeconomic status and her family struggles have limited her options of getting treatment.
 On June 26th 2020, Monica went to the hospital because she fell on wet ground while she was heading home carrying a bundle of firewood on her back.
 On arrival at the hospital, an X-Ray was done which confirmed a fracture in her left ankle.
 She cannot walk on her own and is in a lot of pain.
 Fortunately, surgeons at our medical partner can help.
 On July 3rd, Monica will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help her heal well and be able to walk and work without pain.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $809 to fund this procedure.
 Monica shared, “I want to receive treatment, get healed and continue supporting my children.
 I am worried about my ability to help them now that I can’t perform any of my duties at home."